NFL owners need to stop making excuses and give Colin Kaepernick a chance

 He didn't set out looking for a collusion case.
 His agent, Jeff Nalley, hasn't called every NFL general manager over and over hoping all would turn him down for one reason or another.
 He wasn't the one who decided the Green Bay Packers would be perfectly fine with Brett Hundley trying to play quarterback nearly all of last season with Aaron Rodgers hurt.
 Not his fault the Texans preferred to roll with a combination of Tom Savage, TJ Yates and Taylor Heincke with Deshaun Watson lost for the season or the Titans thought it made sense to work out Weeden, Yates, Matt Barkley and Matt McGloin last October with Marcus Mariota yet again battling injury.

-Had a single team sent a scout of official to check out Kaepernick, the word would be out on his arm strength, conditioning, 40-yard dash time, etc., not injury free and still just age 30 (youthful by QB standards for sure).
+Had a single team sent a scout or official to check out Kaepernick, the word would be out on his arm strength, conditioning, 40-yard dash time, etc., not injury free and still just age 30 (youthful by QB standards for sure).
 But then again, that would make it even harder to continue perpetrating the notion that he isn't ready to play tackle football for a living, wouldn't it?

 (As to the corollary to this particular strawman argument – He wants too much money – I'll remind you that, other than the Broncos asking Kaepernick to take a $5M paycut back in 2016 before he began any sideline protesting, not a single NFL team has made a contract offer or attempted to negotiate a deal.
 And, with this Nike deal in his pocket now, and for a man who gave away over $1M last year when he had no income, I'd dare suggest that this was, is and will be about things well beyond money.
 This is the same guy who risked his career to begin protesting in the first place).